webgpu/webgpufundamentals/webgpu/lessons/webgpu-1dlut.md

 }
 ```

-We put the gradient texture and sampler in their own bindGroup.
+In the shader we put the gradient texture and sampler in their own group.

-We then need to create a texture and a sampler
+We then need to create a texture, a sampler, and a bindGroup

 ```js
   const lutSampler = device.createSampler({